I get multiple emails and messages per day asking:

 I’ve written about multiple bodyweight circuits here on the site:

-We have also 15 FREE circuits you can follow in our big Circuit Training roundup guide!
+We also have 15 FREE circuits you can follow in our big Circuit Training roundup guide!

-Step #8: How Many Days per Week Should I Train?
+Step #8: How Many Days Per Week Should I Train?

 We get this question quite a bit, usually from overeager beavers who decide they are going to go from “sitting on the couch watching The Office on repeat” to “exercising 7 days per week.”